dev-eunjoo/group-scheduler/README.md

 **2. Login system** <br />
   Stored the user's info into the data when signing up and validate it when the user tries to log in.  <br />
 **3. CRUD for scheduler** <br />
-  Manipulate the data to implement CRUD action. <br />
+  Manipulate the data to implement CRUD action by using sql commands( <br />
 <hr/>

 ### How to use